Skip to content

 You can read more about each of the storage options and their authentication methods here.

-After creating the InferenceService CR, wait for it to become ready.
-You can also check the status of the correspoding pod in the kserve-inference-test namespace:
+After creating the InferenceService object, wait for it to become ready.
+You can also check the status of the corresponding pod in the kserve-inference-test namespace:

 oc get pods -n kserve-inference-test